-In the class MM303 (Applicable Analysis 2) basic properties of these infinite-dimensional spaces and of linear operators in the spaces were studied.
-In the class MM403 these spaces and operators are investigated more thoroughly.
-In the first half of the class some of the fundamental theorems of Functional Analysis are discussed and proved.
+In the module MM303 (Applicable Analysis 2) basic properties of these infinite-dimensional spaces and of linear operators in the spaces were studied.
+In the module MM403 these spaces and operators are investigated more thoroughly.
+In the first half of the module some of the fundamental theorems of Functional Analysis are discussed and proved.